eldoma/guestbook/README.md

 -kubectl get hpa guestbook # check the current status of the newly-made HorizontalPodAutoscale (HPA)

 -kubectl run -i --tty load-generator --rm --image=busybox:1.36.0 --restart=Never -- /bin/sh -c "while sleep 0.01; do wget -q -O- <your app URL>; done"
 ## Open another new terminal and enter the above command to generate load on the app to observe the autoscaling (Please ensure your port-forward command is running.
 In case you have stopped your application, please run the port-forward command to re-run the application at port 3000.)
-Use the Port URL / same copied URL which of the previous task.
+Use the Port URL / same copied URL which of the previous task.(You might need to open between 2-4 terminals for this App).

 -kubectl get hpa guestbook --watch # observe the replicas increase in accordance with the autoscaling

--Please close the other terminals where load generator (optional to close) and port-forward commands are running.
+## (Optional) Please close the other terminals where load generator (optional to close) and port-forward commands are running.
 -Open new terminal, Run the below command to observe the details of the horizontal pod autoscaler: kubectl get hpa guestbook